-- power over more than one-half of the voting rights of the other entity; - power to govern the financial and operating policies of the other entity; - power to appoint or remove the majority of the members of the board of directors or equivalent governing body; or - power to cast the majority of votes at meetings of the board of directors or equivalent governing body of the entity.
+- power over more than one-half of the voting rights of the other entity; - power to govern the financial and operating policies of the other entity;

+• power to appoint or remove the majority of the members of the board of directors or equivalent governing body; or a.
+Separate financial statements b.
+Consolidated financial statements

+• power to cast the majority of votes at meetings of the board of directors or equivalent governing body of the entity.